AdaCore/spark2014/docs/ug/gnatprove.rst

 Otherwise, both flow analysis and proof are done for the subprogram in the context of its calls.

-.. _how to write loop invariants:
+.. _How to Write Loop Invariants:

 How to Write Loop Invariants
 ============================